 Mochi is a strechy, chewy Japanese rice cake.
 It can be sweet or savory, but the sweet one is usually called "daifuku" in Japanese and has a sweet filling.

 For this recipe, you just need a microwave, a microwavable bowl and some plastic wrap.
 (I recommend a glass mixing bowl).

 Mochi is made from Japanese short grain glutenous (sticky) rice that has been milled into a flour.
 There are two kinds, shiratamako and mochiko.
 You can read about them in this post.
-This recipe uses shiratamako.
+I personally prefer shiratamako.

 I hope this post was informative!
 And if you have any further questions or want to tell us about your mochi-making experiences, please leave a comment below!
 Have a great day.